Discovering Pisa and Portovenere

 On our way to Portovenere - Cinque terre.

-Portovenere is a medieval fishing village situated in northern Italy, just south of the Cinque Terre on the Italian Riviera.
-This charming village is well worth the visit and can be reached from the Cinque Terre by boat or from La Spezia by boat or by bus from the train station.
+Portovenere is a medieval fishing village in northern Italy, just south of the Cinque Terre on the Italian Riviera.
+This charming village is well worth the visit and can be reached by boat from the Cinque Terre, by boat from La Spezia, or by bus from the train station.

 During the Easter weekend, we encountered many visitors and struggled to find a spot for our two cars.
-Unfortunately, we didn’t have enough time to see much, but we plan to come back another time.
+Unfortunately, we didn’t have enough time to see much, but we plan to return.

 ♥♥ Cinque Terre is still on our bucket list.